janhq/jan/docs/docs/getting-started/build-an-app.md

 - A local development environment for [Node.js](https://node.js.org/en/about/).
 - A code editor, such as [Visual Studio Code](https://code.visualstudio.com/).

-## Before you start

-When developing apps, one mistake can lead to unintended changes to your app.
+> When developing apps, one mistake can lead to unintended changes to your app.
 Please backup your data.

 ## Development